-We can also implement multiplication, subtraction, and division using only nand functions.
+Using a similar strategy, we can also implement multiplication, subtraction, and division using only nand functions.
 We omit the details here, but the essential approach of breaking down our elementary school arithmetic algorithms into functions for computing each output bit works for all of the arithmetic operations.